vnvo/pgwire-replication/README.md

 ## Quick start

 Control plane (publication/slot creation) is typically done using a proper "Postgres client" (Your choice).
-This crate is the replication plane without using any of those clients.
+This crate handles only the replication plane.

 ```rust
 use pgwire_replication::{